 General Guidelines For Length

 Although, as mentioned above, a blog post can be any length, there are some general guidelines to increase your chances of being ranked well.

 - 300 words at a minimum to get some search engine love.

-- A longer post will easily rank better than shorter posts.
-This is because the search engines can determine with its algorithm exactly what your post is about.
+- A more extended post will easily rank better than shorter posts.
+This is because the search engines can determine with its algorithm precisely what your post is about.

 What are some of the other factors?